denizcayli/denizcayli/README.md

 - 24 years old, Computer Programming graduate based in Istanbul, positioning myself as a Frontend & Mobile Developer.
 - I care about more than just making things work — I care about how the experience feels on screen, balancing aesthetics with solid engineering.
-- Completed the 320-hour Frontend Development program at İTO SoftITo Software & IT Academy, and joined the Google AI and Technology Academy on a full scholarship.
 - Currently working toward becoming an "AI-driven" developer — using tools like Cursor, Copilot, and v0.dev as a productivity layer, not a shortcut around the craft.
 - Outside of code, I spend time on ceramics and pottery, trying new recipes (I love making sushi at home), and browsing design/product reviews over a good espresso.
 That same "keep tweaking until it feels right" instinct shows up in both my ceramics and my interface design.